gitextensions/GitExtensionsDoc/source/tag.rst

 ====

 Tags are used to mark a specific version.
 Usually a tag will not be moved anymore.
-The image below shows the commit log of Git Extensions with two tags indicating version [1.08] and [1.06].
+The image below shows the commit log of Git Extensions with a tag indicating version [3.00.00].

 .. image:: /images/tag.png